Here are some tips for maintaining your hot water heater:

 1. Why drain, flush your water heater?

 As water is heated, minerals are released from the (hard) water and left behind in the water heater tank.
 The rock-like sediment cause poor energy efficiency, shorter water heater life and less hot water.
+Annual flushing is a smart maintenance tip.
 Learn how to flush a gas water heater safely.

 2. Temperature-pressure relief valve operation is critical for safe operation.